How does bullying impact mental health?Posted on 02/13/20 09:42:am

 Share this article:

 20% of students ages 12 to 18 report they’ve experienced bullying.
 30% of young people admit to bullying others.
-And students who experience bullying are at an increased risk for poor school adjustment, sleep difficulties, anxiety, and depression.
+Research shows that students who experience bullying are at an increased risk for:

 There’s no question these statistics are heartbreaking.